adaptive-democracy/hopeful-path/talks/talk.democracy.md

 layout: statement
 ---

-## society should reward intellectual contributions...
+## society should reward intellectual labor...

 <v-click>

-## ... to society
+## ... when it contributes to society

 </v-click>